 To successfully enter the mechanical design field, you’ll need a blend of education, technical skills, and practical experience.
 Here’s a road map to help you get started:

-- Earn a Degree: A degree in mechanical engineering or a related field is essential.
+A degree in mechanical engineering or a related field can be important.
 Focus on key subjects like Design, CAD, CFD, FEA, and materials science.
-While degrees in product design may not provide the necessary engineering foundation, a traditional mechanical engineering degree will open broader opportunities.
-Ultimately, it is vital to investigate before committing.
-As a guide, a Mechanical Engineering degree will probably mean you can become a Product Designer, however a Product Design Engineer will likely prohibit a number of Mechanical Design Engineering careers.
+Degrees in product design may not provide the necessary engineering foundation.
+A traditional mechanical engineering degree will open broader opportunities.
+Ultimately, it is vital to investigate your course before committing.
+As a guide, a Mechanical Engineering degree will probably mean you can become a Product Designer.
+However a Product Design course can prohibit a number of Mechanical Design Engineering careers.
+So check the content of your Product Design course.

-- A Degree is not always essential: Do not underestimate the HNC/HND route or apprenticeship.
-With the cost of University prohibitive this is an excellent alternative.
+Do not underestimate the HNC/HND route or apprenticeship.
+With the cost of University being prohibitive this is an excellent alternative.

 Advantages of a Career in Mechanical Design